derek901128/recreational_sql/README.md

 6. Random String generation
    -> Nothing spectacular here, just generating random ascii values from 97 to 122, and convert them back into letters.
 7. Handrolled Aggregates
-   -> Since these days I'm hanging around in the Recursion Land quite a bit, I think to myself: why don't I just just make my life harder by       handrolling my own aggregate functions that don't work with group by clause ?
+   -> Since these days I'm hanging around in the Recursion Land quite a bit, I think to myself: why don't I just make my life harder by       handrolling my own aggregate functions that don't work with group by clause ?
 Sounds like real computer science to me !